What Is a Headless Browser, and How Is It Used?

 • Firefox: engine – Gecko; API: WebDriver.

-Puppeteer, Playwright, Selenium, and PhantomJS allow for remote control.
+Playwright, Puppeteer, Selenium, and PhantomJS allow for remote control.

 Let’s focus on these three most popular ones since the last one is more rarely used.